dannash100/functional-programming/README.md

 # functional-programming
-notes and experimentation with functional programming

-## following Luis Atencio - Functional Programming in javascript (2016, Manning)
+notes and experimentation with functional programming *Following Luis Atencio - Functional Programming in javascript (2016, Manning)*